frictionlessdata/website/site/projects/README.md

 # Frictionless Projects

-<big><strong>Open source software and standards for working with data.</strong></big>
+<big><strong>Open source projects for working with data.</strong></big>

-The Frictionless Data project provides a rich set of open source software and standards for working with data.
+The Frictionless Data project provides a rich set of open source projects for working with data.
 There are tools, a visual application, and software for many programming platforms.

 :::tip
-This document is an overview of the Frictionless Software - for more in-depth information, please click on one of the software items below.
-Please visit [the software site](https://software.frictionlessdata.io/) if you're interested in technical overview of the development process.
+This document is an overview of the Frictionless Projects - for more in-depth information, please click on one of the projects below and you will be redirected to a corresponding documentation portal.
 :::

 ## Software and Standards

-Open Source projects for working with data:
+It's a list of core Frictionless Projects developed by the core Frictionless Team:

 <div class="main-section black-text">
 <div class="features flex flex-row flex-wrap py-4">